PandaDoc case studies

 Semantic grouping by sections

-Translating these user pain points into spatial organization, I explored several structural concepts to find the right balance between personal workstreams and workspace activity.
+Translating user pain points into spatial organization, I explored several structural concepts to find the right balance between personal workstreams and workspace activity.

-Structure research
+Structure Iterations

-Solving a major friction point: The Unified DocInfo Panel
+The Unified DocInfo Panel

 Previously, users had to fully open heavy documents just to check signing statuses or see who was blocking the process.
 To solve this, I designed a globally accessible DocInfo panel.
 It introduced system-wide consistency and allowed users to view activity and execute quick actions without loading the document itself.